-Some of Dr Armstrong's on-going research aims to help students make better decisions about their studies.
-He has examined the performance of students who repeat courses, to see how well they do compared to their previous attempt and compared to first-time students.
-He has also experimented with the use of grade forecasting to help students better understand their progress in a course.
+One of Dr Armstrong's research programs aims to help students make better decisions about their studies.
+He is examining the performance of students who repeat courses, to see how well they do compared to their previous attempts and compared to first-time students.
+He is also experimenting with the use of grade forecasts to help students better understand their learning progress.

 Click here for